abe33/spectacular/docs/examples.md

 ---
-title: Writing Specs
+title: Writing Tests
 date: 2013-07-17 20:26
 author: Cédric Néhémie <cedric.nehemie@gmail.com>
 template: page.jade
 ----

+The tests in Spectacular are created through two classes, namely `Example` and `ExampleGroup`.
+The `Example` class represent the actual executed test while `ExampleGroup` represent a suite of tests and represent the organisation of your tests.

-## Examples and ExampleGroups
+## Examples And ExampleGroups

-`ExampleGroups` are created with either the `describe` or `context` methods, new aliases can be created with `spectacular.env.createExampleGroupAlias(newName)`.
+`ExampleGroups` are created with either the `describe` or `context` methods.
+New aliases can be created with `spectacular.env.createExampleGroupAlias(newName)`.
+The `ExampleGroup` class has some special properties regarding subjects that are detailed in the [Auto subjects](#Auto-subjects) section.

 `Examples` are created with `it`, `the` or `specify`, and new aliases can be created with `spectacular.env.createExampleAlias(newName)`.